 Eventually, however, your business reaches a growth limit.
 It’s what I commonly refer to as an upper limit problem.
 Earning more requires you to give up personal time.

 It’s exhausting and not sustainable.
 Eventually, you start to explore your options.

-Have you thought about how to productize your services?
+Have you thought about how to package your accounting services?
 It’s simply a way to package, or bundle, your services together.